 Helping people feel authentically and consistently good inside is something I take pretty seriously.

 Let’s start at age 20.
-I’m at University of Washington organizing anti-war marches and studying Psychology with, perhaps ironically, an undiagnosed anxiety disorder.
-My feelings of “quiet desperation” drag me through the doors of my first yoga class.
+I’m at University of Washington organizing anti-war marches and studying Psychology with, perhaps ironically, an anxiety disorder and undiagnosed PTSD.
+An overall feeling of wrongness inside drags me through the doors of my first yoga class.